asmith9455/CarND-Advanced-Lane-Lines/writeup.md

 ![Lane Lines from Edge Information](report_imgs/pipe_imgs/edges_overall_2.png)
 ![Lane Lines from Edge Information](report_imgs/pipe_imgs/edges_overall_3.png)

-This last image is the output of the image processing part of my pipeline.
+This last image is the binary image output that I used to pull lane line information from.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.